cw118/quetudesinfo/docs/OLD-about.md

 # quetudesinfo

-## Note that this is the "old" version of the quetudesinfo README, created for and based on final project guidelines of the Harvard CS50 course.
+## Note that this is the "old"/archived version of the quetudesinfo README and will no longer be updated.

 As this doesn't quite meet the standards for `DOCS.md`, `ABOUT.md`, or any other Markdown documentation category, this document should be considered "out-of-date" (an old draft). **This file will *no longer* be modified or updated, and may simply be deleted in the future.
 Refer instead to the following documents:**